ircf/wp-cli-letsencrypt/README.md

 # wp-cli-letsencrypt

-This plugin generates a single SAN SSL Certificate with all domains in a WordPress network from CLI.
+This plugin generates a single SAN SSL Certificate with all domains in a WordPress network from CLI using [Let's Encrypt](https://letsencrypt.org/).

-Network subdomains and domains from wp_domain_mapping can be optionally included (see Setup the certificate).
+Network subdomains and domains from [WordPress MU Domain Mapping](https://wordpress.org/plugins/wordpress-mu-domain-mapping/) can be optionally included (see Create the certificate).

-This plugin does NOT provide a web interface like wp-encrypt does, for many reasons :
+This plugin does NOT provide a web interface like [WP Encrypt](https://fr.wordpress.org/plugins/wp-encrypt/) does, for many reasons :
 - wp-encrypt does that just fine, but :
 - giving write access to your SSL certificates from web is NOT recommended
 - generating a large SAN (100+ domains) from web may not work (timeout)